catpea/fled/README.md

 Keep the database flat, no trees, keep it simple, relating records together is about storing references to record id/s that need to be related.

+### shadow dom

+Note that WebComponents (ie CustomElements with shadowDOM) need CustomEvents with the composed:true property if you want them to bubble up past its shadowDOM boundary

 ### Snippets